OracularIS/mocaclient/docs/advance-operations.md

     ![ZPLViewer1](./.attachments/zpl2.png)

-- By clicking 'No', ZPL viewer window will get open where you can see label output.
+- By clicking 'No', ZPL viewer window will open where you can see label output.
 You can also click the 'Display' button to generate and view the label preview.

     ![ZPLViewer2](./.attachments/zpl3.png)